Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Formulation of Domain-Invariant Feature Learning

 \subsection{Model Architecture}

 We adopt the multi-domain image-to-image translation architecture \cite{anoosheh2018combogan}, which is an expansion of CycleGAN \cite{zhu2017unpaired} from two domains to multiple domains.
 The generator networks in the framework are decoupled into domain-specific pairs of encoders $ E_{i}^{c} $ and decoders $ D_{i}^{c} $ for any domain $ i $.
 The encoder are the first half of the generator while the decoder is the second half for each domain.
 For the image translation across multiple domains, the encoders and decoders could be randomly combined like manipulation of blocks.
 The discriminators $ D_{i} $ are also domain-specific for domain $ i $ and optimized in adversarial training as well.
 The detailed architectures of encoder, decoder and discriminator for each domain is the same as ComboGAN \cite{anoosheh2018combogan}.
-Note that \cite{hu2019retrieval} applies the ComboGAN architecture for image retrieval with feature consistency loss, resulting in an effective self-supervised retrieval-based localization method.
-However, in this section we further formulate the architecture in a probabilistic framework, combining the multi-domain image translation and domain-invariant representation learning.

 For images in similar sequences under different environments, first suppose domain $ i,j $ are selected randomly and images are denoted as $ x_{i},x_{j} $.
 The basic framework DIFL is shown as Figure \ref{DIFL_fig} , including GAN loss, cycle consistency loss and feature consistency loss.
 For the image translation pass from domain $ i $ to domain $ j $, the latent feature is first encoded by encoder $ E_{i}^{c} $ and then decoded by decoder $ D_{j}^{c} $.
 The translated image goes back through encoder $ E_{j}^{c} $ and decoder $ D_{i}^{c} $ to find the cycle consistency loss (\hyperref[cycle_loss]{\ref{cycle_loss}}) \cite{zhu2017unpaired}.
 Also, the translated image goes through the discriminator $ D_{j} $ to find adversarial loss (\hyperref[gan_loss]{\ref{gan_loss}}) \cite{goodfellow2014generative}.
 The pass from domain $ j $ to domain $ i $ is similar.